opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/styles.md

     focuses on a subset of capabilities in order to get the student started with using the standard.
 Please refer to the [**OGC API - Styles - Part 1:
     Core** standard](https://docs.ogc.org/DRAFTS/20-009.html) for additional detail.

+### Background

+> History

+TODO

+> Versions

+  **OGC API - Styles - Part 1: Core** is currently in draft.

+> Test suite

+  There are no test suites currently implemented; they will be made available once the specification is approved, and an executable test suite (ETS) is made availabe as per of OGC CITE.

+> Implementations

+  Implementations can be found on the [implementations page](https://github.com/opengeospatial/ogcapi-styles/blob/master/implementations.md).